Squeezed coherent state: Relation with the concept of quantum phase space

+This relation shows that a state $|n,\langle z \rangle\rangle$ does not saturate the uncertainty relation for $n>0$ as said before.

 Experimental realizations

 There has been a whole variety of successful demonstrations of squeezed states.
 The first demonstrations were experiments with light fields using lasers and non-linear optics (see optical parametric oscillator).
 This is achieved by a simple process of four-wave mixing with a $\chi^{(2)}$ crystal; similarly travelling wave phase-sensitive amplifiers generate spatially multimode quadrature-squeezed states of light when the $\chi^{(2)}$ crystal is pumped in absence of any signal.
 Sub-Poissonian current sources driving semiconductor laser diodes have led to amplitude squeezed light.

 Squeezed states have also been realized via motional states of an ion in a trap, phonon states in crystal lattices, and spin states in neutral atom ensembles.
 Much progress has been made on the creation and observation of spin squeezed states in ensembles of neutral atoms and ions, which can be used to enhancement measurements of time, accelerations, fields, and the current state of the art for measurement enhancement is 20 dB.
 Generation of spin squeezed states have been demonstrated using both coherent evolution of a coherent spin state and projective, coherence-preserving measurements.
 Even macroscopic oscillators were driven into classical motional states that were very similar to squeezed coherent states.
 Current state of the art in noise suppression, for laser radiation using squeezed light, amounts to 15 dB (as of 2016), which broke the previous record of 12.7 dB (2010).